 Magento 2 Special Promotions: For an e-commerce business to flourish, it is quite necessary to inculcate effective marketing strategies which lay a strong influence on the customers.

-Having said this, promotions and are one of the most renowned marketing strategies which are known to generate good traffic and real sales for an E-Commerce site.
+Having said this, promotions and discounts are one of the most renowned marketing strategies which are known to generate good traffic and real sales for an E-Commerce site.

-Thorugh Magento 2 Special Promotions, the admin of the site can allow 16 special promotion rules such as “The Cheapest, also for Buy 1 get 1 free”, “Most Expensive”, “Get $Y for each $X Spent” etc.
+Through Magento 2 Special Promotions, the admin of the site can allow 16 special promotion rules such as “The Cheapest, also for Buy 1 get 1 free”, “Most Expensive”, “Get $Y for each $X Spent” etc.

 These promotion rules or actions are applicable to both cheapest and expensive items in the form of fixed or percentage discounts.